hiljasi/hiljasi.github.io/cmdline_course.md

 ### Week 6

-This week we learned about installing software and python packages with ´sudo´ and ´apt-get´.
+This week we learned about installing software and python packages with `sudo` and `apt-get`.
 For instance, the command below updates the already downloaded things.

 ```
 sudo apt-get update